jmettraux/aac_magic/src/spells.md

 * **Duration:** 1 rnd
 * **Prolong:** 1 WP, 1 rnd

-Also known as the weaver lighter.
+Also known as the caster lighter.

-Read threads emit a flame at the point of the weaver's finger.
+Read threads emit a flame at the point of the caster's finger.

-Once the weavery stops, the threads dissolve, the heat disperses.
+Once the castery stops, the threads dissolve, the heat disperses.

 Might deal 1 + skill damage points to a target.